arnavgupta70/todolist/README.md

 Hi!
 In this file, I will be explaining the usage for my Project - "ToDoList".

+# Disclaimer: This project is still a work in progress.

 "ToDoList" is currently a website based tracker which allows the user to create tasks which they need to complete and the specific date they plan on completing the task.
 After fully completing the project, I plan in converting this project into an application.